 Section 3: Behavior Profile

-- History of property damage in previous residences: None / Managed with [specific protocol]
+• History of property damage in previous residences: None, or managed with a written prevention plan

 Section 4: References